 Families are included in assessment as active participants in sharing information about their child.
 If a student is seeing a counselor or psychologist for counseling, families are updated on progress toward school related goals and families share input on areas of concern, desired areas of growth, and any other significant changes in a student’s life that could impact educational success.

 What do I do if my child is not meeting class expectations?

 If you or your child’s teacher has concerns regarding your child’s academic progress or emotional well being, you can request a student study/success team meeting to include the school psychologist and/or school counselor.
 This meeting will review academic performance, attendance, strengths and areas of need and set goals and put supports in place to help.
 The school team may also be able to help contact community partners and outside agencies to support your child outside of the school setting.

 How do School Psychologists know if my child has a disability?

 School psychologists identify students for special education based on each state’s eligibility criteria.
-In California, there are 13 conditions known as eligibility areas that can be considered as part of a psychoeducational assessment.
-After consent is provided by the parent to assess, a School Psychologist will conduct a full psycho-educational assessment to determine current areas of strength, need, conduct a complete records review, interview parents and teachers as well as administer formalize tests to better understand how the child processes information.
-The School Psychologist will reference the eligibility criteria to make a recommendation on if the child is eligible for special education.
-This recommendation will be discussed at a team IEP meeting, which should include the parent and all assessors who met the child throughout the testing sessions.
+In California, there are 13 conditions (eligibility areas) considered as part of a psychoeducational assessment.
+After consent is provided by the parent to assess, a School Psychologist will conduct a full psycho-educational assessment to determine current areas of strength & need, conduct a records review, interview parents and teachers and administer formalized tests to better understand how the child processes information.
+The School Psychologist then makes a recommendation on whether the child is eligible for special education, which will be discussed at a team IEP meeting that includes the parent and all assessors who evaluated the child.

 How often should my child see the School Counselor?

-The frequency and duration of school counseling services are determined by your child’s IEP team and should be discussed at a team meeting to determine what will support the child most.
+The frequency and duration of school counseling services is determined by your child’s IEP team and should be discussed at a team meeting to determine what will support the child most.